-Have an Accessibility Policy
+Write an Accessibility Policy

 Having all the applicable legal requirements in one concise document, in terms everyone at the organization can understand, is crucial to maintaining a culture of inclusion.
-The process of designing, or revamping an accessibility at your organization is also educational to everyone involved.
-For information on how to design a policy for your organization, reference the World Wide Web Consortium’s guide.
+The process of designing or revamping accessibility at your organization is also educational to everyone involved.
+For information on developing a policy for your organization, reference the World Wide Web Consortium’s guide.

-Keep an eye out for upcoming contract renewals and sneak accessibility requirements into the renewal agreement.
+Keep an eye out for upcoming contract renewals and write specific accessibility requirements into the renewal agreement.
 Rob Eveleigh, Five College Electronic and Information Technology Accessibility Coordinator for the 5 College Consortium of Western Massachusetts, suggests conducting a contract inventory or audit to see when those renewals are coming up so you can include those requirements in new contracts.

 To help ensure a culture of proactive accessibility is sustained successfully at your organization, keep sponsorship and testing in mind:

-While grass-roots, bottom-up efforts are often needed for accessibility to take-off at an organization, top-down sponsorship from a CEO, president, or another form of executive leadership can ensure things actually get done and sustain.
+While grass-roots, bottom-up efforts are often needed for accessibility to take-off at an organization, top-down sponsorship from a CEO, president, or another form of executive leadership can ensure things get done and sustain.

 George Mason University’s IT Accessibility Coordinator Kara Zyrkle says, “You’ve got to have the buy-in of your highest level of VP or CIO or whoever that may be.
 If you don’t have the support and buy-in from them, then I’m not really sure how you’re going to get that pushed out much more across the campus.”